 Well if I have to go to this friend’s place – it’s ok.
-But if I have to take the pet home I say NO ‘cause my dog doesn’t get along with other animals that are at my home:). <3posted almost 4 years ago
+But if I have to take the pet home I say NO ‘cause my dog doesn’t get along with other animals that are at my home:). <3posted about 4 years ago

 Are you being asked to take the pet into your own home, or will you go over to their place?
 If you’re taking it in, you could maybe say that your apartment/landlord doesn’t allow pets, or if you live with a roommate or relative say that they are allergic or uncomfortable with animals.